Skogsøy Webshop Home Travel Gullfjell Contact

 Pipefish

-During the last couple of years the Pipefish population seems to have exploded, I seem to see them everywhere and they would appear to form a significant part of the diet for many fish eating birdsfrom Kristiansund a in the north to Tananger in the south and even offshore on the Sleipner and Kristin fields (latter is 65 degrees north).
+During the last couple of years the Pipefish population seems to have exploded, I seem to see them everywhere and they would appear to form a significant part of the diet for many fish eating birdsfrom Kristiansund in the north to Tananger in the south and even offshore on the Sleipner and Kristin fields (latter is 65 degrees north).

 In the past I would occasionally see pipefish being plucked up from the surface by feeding gulls, nowadays this seems to be a daily occurence.
 There are reports of pipefish being used as nesting material by seabirds - something that must indicate their poor nutritional value and they certainly seem to be hard to swallow, requiring a lot of head shaking and struggling before they finally go down.